-If you’re nonetheless utilizing the identical checking account to handle your small business and personal finances, repair this now.
+If you’re nonetheless utilizing an identical checking account to handle your small business and personal finances, repair this now.

-You can begin with making use of a business checking account online, or see if your local bank offers free business checking account options.
+You can begin by making use of a business checking account online, or see if your local bank offers free business checking account options.

 You should also think about applying for a business credit card that you pay often from your small business bank account.
 This might help you build credit down the road as your corporation grows.

-Step 2: Pick the proper kind of salary of an entrepreneur
+Step 2: Pick the proper kind of salary for an entrepreneur

 Once your small business and personal funds are separated and arranged, you’ll need to begin considering how to pay yourself.

 But before you weigh the pros and cons of different compensation quantities and timing, your determination about how and when to take a paycheck will depend upon the structure of your small business.
 (If you’re not sure what kind of business you have, discover your business entity type here.)